JustinDFuller/javascript-testing-library/README.md

 `javascript-testing-library` is meant to force good testing practices onto a JavaScript application.

-Using this library will encourage you to write...
+### Using this library will encourage you to write...

-Fast tests,
-because all expensive IO is disallowed by default.
+* Fast tests, because all expensive IO is disallowed by default.

-Small tests,
-because only one assertion is allowed per-test.
+* Focused tests, because only one assertion is allowed per-test.

-Useful tests,
-because it does not allow you assert against the results of `typeof`.
+* Useful tests, because it does not allow you assert against the results of `typeof`.
 You have to assert against an actual value.

-Using this library will discourage you from writing...
+### Using this library will discourage you from writing...

-Brittle tests,
-because it only allows you to stub external modules.
+* Brittle tests, because it only allows you to stub external modules.

-Flakey tests,
-because it disallows expensive IO like http requests and file system operations.
+* Flakey tests, because it disallows expensive IO like http requests and file system operations.

-## What it won't allow you to do
+### This library will not allow you to...

-* Skip a test
+* Skip a test.
-* Have more than one assertion per-test
+* Have more than one assertion per-test.
-* Use any assertion besides deep strict equality
+* Use any assertion besides deep strict equality.
-* Use callbacks in tests (it does allow async/await & promises)
+* Use callbacks in tests (it does allow async/await & promises).
-* Mock or stub internal modules
+* Mock or stub internal modules.
-* Use unmocked http or file system operations
+* Make unmocked http requests or file system operations.
-* Use a setup/teardown construct
+* Use a setup/teardown construct that shares state between tests.
-* Forget to restore a stubbed function, because they are automatically restored after each test
+* Forget to restore a stubbed function, because they are automatically restored after each test.